Ivan L. R. Lemelle: Legacy

 In November 2020, it was proposed by the New Orleans City Council Street Renaming Commission that Capdevielle Street (named after Paul Capdevielle, a Confederate hero and former mayor) be renamed for Lemelle.
 He was the only living person proposed for such an honor.
 The decision process was ongoing as of February 2021.

-He was also chosen to throw the ceremonial first pitch at his alma mater's first baseball game in over 60 years, in February 2021, after they decided to revive the sport at the school.

 Personal life

 Lemelle is Catholic, raised in Holy Ghost Catholic Church in Opelousas, the largest Black Catholic church in the country.